fstagni/DIRACDocs/source/DeveloperGuide/index.rst

 components and to test it together with other parts of the distributed system.
 Setting up such an environment is discussed in :ref:`development_environment`.

+An overview of the DIRAC software architecture is presented in the :ref:`dirac_overview` section.
 Detailed instructions on how to develop various types of DIRAC components are given in :ref:`adding_new_components` chapter.
 It gives examples with explanations, common utilities are discussed as well.
 More detailes on the available interfaces can be found in the